 Rounds

 Prizes: Cash prizes will be awarded based on the number of entrees.
-The tournament winner will be the first name engraved on the new PW chess trophy.
+The tournament winner will be the second name engraved on the P.W.
+Cup chess trophy.

 Time Controls